zcash/zcash/doc/shield-coinbase.md

 ## User Experience Challenges

-A user can use the z_sendmany RPC call to shield coinbase funds, but the call was not designed for sweeping up many utxos, and offered a suboptimal user experience.
+A user can use the z_sendmany RPC call to shield coinbase funds, but the call was not designed for sweeping up many UTXOs, and offered a suboptimal user experience.

 If customers send mining pool payouts to their online wallet, the service provider must sort through UTXOs to correctly determine the non-coinbase UTXO funds that can be withdrawn or transferred by customers to another transparent address.

 ## Solution

-The z_shieldcoinbase call makes it easy to sweep up coinbase rewards from multiple coinbase utxos across multiple coinbase reward addresses.
+The z_shieldcoinbase call makes it easy to sweep up coinbase rewards from multiple coinbase UTXOs across multiple coinbase reward addresses.

     z_shieldcoinbase fromaddress toaddress (fee) (limit)

-Where the default fee is 0.0010000 ZEC and the default limit on the maximum number of UTXOs to shield is 50.
+The default fee is 0.0010000 ZEC and the default limit on the maximum number of UTXOs to shield is 50.

 ## Examples

-Sweep up coinbase utxos from a transparent address you use for mining:
+Sweep up coinbase UTXOs from a transparent address you use for mining:

     zcash-cli z_shieldcoinbase tMyMiningAddress zMyPrivateAddress

-Sweep up coinbase utxos from multiple transparent addresses to a shielded address:
+Sweep up coinbase UTXOs from multiple transparent addresses to a shielded address:

     zcash-cli z_shieldcoinbase "*" zMyPrivateAddress